Eastern vs. Western RPGs: Cultural Differences that Shape Games

 My Personal Experience with RPGs

 First of all, let me explain my exposure to the RPGs of the East.
-My very first RPG was a Nintendo franchise everyone’s heard of; The Pokemon series, specifically Pokemon Red.
-To this day, I still enjoy Pokemon which is why I bought Pokemon Sun and Moon.
+My very first RPG was a Nintendo franchise everyone’s heard of; The Pokémon series, specifically Pokémon Red.
+To this day, I still enjoy Pokémon which is why I bought Sun and Moon.

 I’ve also burned through most of the Final Fantasy series, Persona games by Atlus (as well as the Shin Megami Tensei JRPGs), The Tales of Symphonia/Vesperia series, Dragon Quest, and many other niche-specific titles from the “land of the rising sun”.